pytools4dart/pytools4dart/pytools4dart/examples/README.md

 Hyperspectral case simulated with a sequence: stack images & plot a pixel spectrum.

 ### Notes
+This example requires package `rioxarray`,
+It can be installed with `conda install -c conda-forge rioxarray` or `pip install rioxarray`.
+Becareful to be in the environment before executing these lines.

 Build a basic hyperspectral case based on use case 0:
    - a single turbid plot
    - varying wavelength: meanLambda = .4:.05:.9 um